Kristina01111000/Drws_site/README.md

 	- make a backup first before downloading it -> on desktop
 	- (they don't wamt to break the site)
 	- after peepso is done. go to wp-staging, settings,  disable option "Disable admin authorization"
+	- peepso said that administrators see hidden people, but others can't
 - remember to delete the staging site
 - they got it working in the staging site on their end, but not on mine(picture proof)